Jack1q/WAKE-UP/README.md

 - Display custom messages
 - Show configurable messages on certain days, such as ```Happy Birthday``` or ```Happy Pi Day!```
 - Count down until a certain date and/or time.
-- Display the local sunset / sunrise times.
+- Display local sunset / sunrise times.

 ### Additional features
 - Flask web dashboard to customize clock settings